lkuper/CMPS290S-2018-09/_posts/2018-11-29-consistency-in-cassandra.md

 IF amount = 125.00
 ```

-To synchronize replica nodes for [LWT](https://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0), Cassandra uses an implementation of the [Paxos consensus protocol](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).
+To synchronize replica nodes for LWTs, Cassandra uses an implementation of the [Paxos consensus protocol](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).
 There are four phases in this implementation of Paxos: **prepare/promise**, **read/results**, **propose/accept** and **commit/ack**.
 Thus, Cassandra makes four network round trips between the coordinator node and other replicas in the cluster to ensure linearizable execution, so performance is affected.
 In fact, the Cassandra documentation points out that ["`IF` conditions will incur a non-negligible performance cost (internally, Paxos will be used) so this should be used sparingly."](http://cassandra.apache.org/doc/latest/cql/dml.html#update)

 Prepare/promise is the most time-consuming phase of the Paxos algorithm.
 The leader node proposes a ballot number and sends it to all the replicas in the cluster.
 The replicas accept the proposal if the ballot number is the highest it has seen so far and sends back a promise message which includes the most recent proposal it has already received in advance.

-If a majority/quorum of the nodes promises to accept the ballot number, the leader can then move on to the next phase of the protocol.
+If a majority of the nodes promise to accept the ballot number, the leader can then move on to the next phase of the protocol.
 But if a majority of the nodes sent an earlier proposal with their promise message, the leader must use that value.

 If a leader node interrupts a previous leader node, then it must finish the previous leader’s proposal first and then proceed with its own proposal, thereby assuring the desired linearizable behavior.
 After the commit phase, the value written by LWT is visible to non-LWTs.

 The following is a (slightly anonymized) example of a Paxos trace in Cassandra (taken from one of my own Cassandra logs from a system I worked on):

 ```